The History of Perfumes

-Tapputi lived around 3000 years ago in Mesopotamia and her work was referenced on a cuneiform tablet – a clay tablet into which messages were impressed or engraved.
+Tapputi lived around 3000 years ago in Mesopotamia.
+Her work was referenced on a cuneiform tablet – a clay tablet into which messages were impressed or engraved.
 Tapputi is the world’s first recorded chemist.

-Also long ago, in another land not too far away and around the same time, there was an enormous perfume factory on the island of Cyprus.
+Something else was happening in another land not too far away… At around the same time, there was an enormous perfume factory on the island of Cyprus.
 Amazingly, this factory covered 4000m2, which suggests that it was being made on a large scale.

-Clearly, men and women have used perfume throughout the ages and there has always been a close interplay between chemistry and perfumery.
+Clearly, men and women have used perfume throughout the ages.
+It is also clear that there has always been a close interplay between chemistry and perfumery.

-During the first millennia, Jābir ibn Hayyān (known as Geber) and Al-Kindi (known as Alkindus), two Iraqi chemists established the perfume industry – and developed techniques that are used today.
+During the first millennia, two Iraqi chemists established the perfume industry.
+Their names were Jābir ibn Hayyān (known as Geber) and Al-Kindi (known as Alkindus).
+They developed techniques that are used today.
 These include distillation, evaporation and filtration.

-Al-Kindi extensively researched perfumes and pharmaceuticals, and wrote a book (during the 9th century) containing over one hundred recipes, “Book of the Chemistry of Perfume and Distillations.”
+Al-Kindi extensively researched perfumes and pharmaceuticals, and wrote a book (during the 9th century).
+This book contained over one hundred recipes, “Book of the Chemistry of Perfume and Distillations.”

 During the 14th century, a perfume was made for Queen Elizabeth of Hungary from scented oils in an alcohol solution.
 This became known as “Hungary Water.”
 During this time, it was mostly the royalty of the West that used perfumery.

 As time went on, perfume became more and more popular.
-The perfume industry responded to this demand, ultimately finding ways to make large quantities of perfumes quickly, cheaply and without relying on crops.
+The perfume industry responded to this demand.
+This meant that they found ways to make large quantities of perfumes quickly, cheaply and without relying on crops.

 Predominantly, perfumes today are made from chemicals, which are not so costly for the manufacturers and provide a reliable source.